Nabha2004/student-dashboard/README.md

 # Student Portal Dashboard (React based)

-This project is a highly responsive, multi-page student dashboard designed for [translate:Shri Ramdeobaba College of Engineering and Management (RCOEM)], specifically tailored for Nabha in the Information Technology branch.
+This project is a highly responsive, multi-page student dashboard designed for Shri Ramdeobaba College of Engineering and Management (RCOEM), specifically tailored for Nabha in the Information Technology branch.

 The goal of this submission was to create a solution that is unique, complex, and highly informative, going far beyond a standard single-page template.